Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation

 \paragraph*{\bf Our contributions} The particular emphasis of this study is on the computational aspect of the control design and the corresponding event-triggering mechanism, along with explicit performance guarantees.
 More specifically, the contributions of the article are summarized as follows:

-\begin{enumerate}[label=$(\roman*)$] \item{\bf Dynamic structure and inherent hardness:} Justifying that a state output feedback may not be able to accomplish our goal, we propose a class of dynamic output controllers that locates the closed-loop equilibrium in accordance with the desired regulation task (Section~\ref{subsec:equilibrium} and Lemma~\ref{lem.equilibrium}).
-We further show that from a computational viewpoint the desired output regulation problem is strongly NP-hard~(Proposition~\ref{prop.interactability}).
+\begin{enumerate}[label=$(\roman*)$] \item{\bf Dynamic structure and inherent hardness:} We propose a class of dynamic output controllers aiming to locate the closed-loop equilibrium in accordance with the desired regulation task (Section~\ref{subsec:equilibrium} and Lemma~\ref{lem.equilibrium}).
+We further show that from a computational viewpoint {stability analysis of the proposed controller} is strongly NP-hard~(Proposition~\ref{prop.interactability}).

-\item {\bf Robust control under element-wise/box uncertainties:} We provide a sufficient condition along with an optimization framework to synthesize a dynamic output controller that enjoys a provable practical stability~(Theorem \ref{thm.Continuous}).
-As a by product, we also show that given any fixed controller, the proposed optimization program reduces to a tractable convex optimization that can be viewed as a computational certification tool for the practical stability~(Corollary~\ref{cor.nominaldesign}).
+\item {\bf Robust control under element-wise (box) uncertainties:} We provide a sufficient condition along with an optimization framework to synthesize a dynamic output controller that enjoys a provable practical stability~(Theorem \ref{thm.Continuous}).
+As a byproduct, we also show that given any fixed controller, the proposed optimization program reduces to a tractable convex optimization that can be viewed as a computational certification tool for the practical stability~(Corollary~\ref{cor.nominaldesign}).

-\item {\bf Sampled-time event-triggered mechanism:} We propose a unifying triggering mechanism together with easy-to-compute sufficient conditions under which the proposed output controller can be implemented through aperiodic measurements and event-based actuation updates~(Theorem~\ref{thm.aperiodic}).
+\item {\bf Sampled-time event-triggered mechanism:} We propose a unifying triggering mechanism together with easy-to-compute sufficient conditions under which the proposed output controller can be implemented through aperiodic measurements and event-based actuation~(Theorem~\ref{thm.aperiodic}).
 The proposed mechanism offers explicit computable maximal inter-sampling and regulation error bounds.
 The proposed result subsumes both the existing approaches~\cite{tabuada2007event,heemels2013periodic} as a special case~({Corollary~\ref{cor.special} and }Remark~\ref{rem:comparison}).